Evelyn effect

 The Evelyn effect is defined as the phenomena in which the product ratios in a chemical reaction change as the reaction proceeds.
 This phenomenon contradicts the fundamental principle in organic chemistry by reactions always go by the lowest energy pathway.
 The favored product should remain so throughout a reaction run at constant conditions.
-However, the ratio of alkenes before the synthesis is complete shows that the favored product to is not the favored product.
+However, the ratio of alkenes before the synthesis is complete shows that the favored product is not the favored product.
 The basic idea here is that the proportions of the various alkene products changes as a function of time with a change in mechanism.

 Background on discovery

 Professor David Todd at Pomona College was testing the dehydration of 2-methylcyclohexanol or 4-methylcyclohexanol c.
 1994 and unexpectedly interrupted the alkene distillation midway to have lunch with his secretary, Evelyn Jacoby.
 After lunch, he continued his distillation but kept the early products separate from the completed ones.
 The analysis showed two different alkene ratios.
 The reaction products and pathways to the products seem to have changed over time.
 Dr. Todd called this phenomenon the “Evelyn effect.”